Tarim8/tester/README.md

 EXAMPLE
 =======

-  sherver 8081 /srv/root --virtual-host default.com --cgi-bin "*" --index-page dirindex --remote
+  sherver 8081 /srv/root --virtual-host default.com --cgi-bin "" --index-page dirindex --remote

-  Will run a web server on port 8081 with root of /srv/root/example.com for a request of http://example.com:8080/  Any executable files within the tree will be run as a CGI.
+  Runs a web server on port 8081 with root of /srv/root/example.com for a request of http://example.com:8080/  Any executable files within the tree will be run as a CGI.
 Asking for a directory will serve a file listing.
 REMOTE_PORT and REMOTE_ADDR will be set for CGI scripts.
 Only Content-Length: and Connection: close will be returned as HTTP fields.

 NOTES